Last Updated on 14 January 2026 by Cycloscope

 - Inserted in the diamond of the frame [up to 14l]

-Frame bags fit inside the frame diamond of your bike, they are ideal for storing heavy things like tools and spares, or fragile stuff such as small laptops, tablets, or ebook readers.
+Frame bags fit inside the frame’s diamond; they are ideal for storing heavy items like tools and spares, or fragile items such as small laptops, tablets, or e-book readers.

-Bikepacking frame bags give you additional storage space at a relatively low center of gravity, thus allowing the rider to pack heavier items in this location.
+Bikepacking frame bags provide additional storage at a relatively low center of gravity, allowing the rider to pack heavier items there.

-Bikepackinbg frame bags though require a bit more attention when purchased, compared to other bikepacking gear.
-That’s because all bikes are different in geometry and size, so not all of these frame packs would fit.
+Bikepacking frame bags, though, require a bit more attention when purchased, compared to other bikepacking gear.
+That’s because bikes vary in geometry and size, so not all of these frame packs will fit.

 Pros & Cons of Bikepacking Frame Bags